 Microphone: Make sure you connect a microphone to your computer or mobile device.
 While the built-in mic should be sufficient for most purposes, some people opt for an external microphone for reduced background noise and high-quality sound.

 Webcam: Attach an HD webcam to your computer or get a handheld video camera if you want high quality, professional content.
 If you prefer to film on your phone, get a tripod to hold the device and keep the video steady.

 Encoder (optional): An encoder converts your recording into streamable content for the web.
 You’ll need an encoder only if you stream with external tools, such as professional audio and video gear (more on that later).
 Streamlabs OBS is a popular, easy-to-download and user-friendly encoding software for YouTube Live.

 Once you have your gear, you’ll need to enable live streaming on your account.
 Follow these steps:

 On the top right, click Create.
 Then click Go Live.

 Follow the prompts to verify your channel.
-You’ll be asked to add your phone number to receive a verification code.
+YouTube will ask you to add your phone number to receive a verification code.

 Note that it takes up to 24 hours to enable your first live stream, so start the process at least one day before you plan to go live.
 When it’s ready, you can begin live streaming immediately.

-There are three ways to record your live stream: mobile, webcam, and encoder.
-Below, we’ll go over the different methods so you can choose the best option for your needs.
+You can record your live stream using three tools: mobile, webcam, and encoder.
+Below, we’ll go over each method, so you can choose the best option for your need

 Method #1: Live stream on mobile